-- (a) Act as presiding officer at department meetings; - (b) Be a member of the Medical Executive Committee and account to the Medical Executive Committee for all administrative and clinically related activities within the department; - (c) Monitor and evaluate the quality and appropriateness of patient care and professional performance rendered by practitioners with clinical privileges in the department; - (d) Recommend to the Medical Executive Committee and implement department rules and regulations, criteria for credentials review and privileges delineation, programs for orientation and continuing medical education, and improvement in quality of care, treatment, services and utilization management; - (e) Provide guidance on overall medical policies of the Medical Center, and make specific recommendations regarding the department; - (f) Recommend the clinical privileges and staff category of practitioners who are members of or applying to the department;

-- (g) Refer to the Professional Review Committee issues relating to professional conduct and the quality and appropriateness of patient care and professional performance. - (h) Enforce the Bylaws, rules and regulations, and policies of the department and the Medical Center; - (i) Implement, within the department, actions directed by the Medical Executive Committee or the Board: - (j) Participate in every phase of administration of the department, including cooperation with the nursing service and Medical Center administration; - (k) Appoint such committees as are necessary to conduct the functions of the department; - (I) Appoint such chairmen or committee members as required by these Bylaws and department rules and regulations; and - (m) Perform such other duties as may be reasonably requested by the Chief of Staff or the Medical Executive Committee. - (n) Assess and recommend to the Medical Executive Committee and the CEO off-site sources for needed patient care, treatment, and services not provided by the department or the Medical Center. - (o) Assess and recommend to the Medical Executive Committee and the CEO a sufficient number of qualified and competent persons to provide care, treatment, and service. - (p) Ascertain the qualifications and competence of department or service personnel who are not licensed independent practitioners and who provide patient care, treatment, and services. - (q) The provisions of this Article relating to qualifications, nomination, election and term of office do not apply to the initial department chairmen.
+- (a) Act as presiding officer at department meetings; - (b) Be a member of the Medical Executive Committee and account to the Medical Executive Committee for all administrative and clinically related activities within the department; - (c) Monitor and evaluate the quality and appropriateness of patient care and professional performance rendered by practitioners with clinical privileges in the department; - (d) Recommend to the Medical Executive Committee and implement department rules and regulations, criteria for credentials review and privileges delineation, programs for orientation and continuing medical education, and improvement in quality of care, treatment, services and utilization management; - (e) Be a member of the Medical Executive Committee, give guidance on overall medical policies of the Medical Center, and make specific recommendations regarding the department; - (f) Transmit to the Medical Executive Committee the department's recommendations concerning the clinical privileges and staff category of practitioners who are members of or applying to the department; - (g) Refer to the Professional Review Committee issues relating to professional conduct and the quality and appropriateness of patient care and professional performance. - (h) Enforce the Bylaws, rules and regulations, and policies of the department and the Medical Center; - (i) Implement, within the department, actions directed by the Medical Executive Committee or the Board; - (j) Participate in every phase of administration of the department, including cooperation with the nursing service and Medical Center administration; - (k) Appoint such committees as are necessary to conduct the functions of the department; - (I) Appoint such chairmen or committee members as required by these Bylaws and department rules and regulations; and - (m) Perform such other duties as may, from time to time, be reasonably requested by the Chief of Staff or the Medical Executive Committee. - (n) Assess and recommend to the Medical Executive Committee and the CEO off-site sources for needed patient care, treatment, and services not provided by the department or the Medical Center. - (o) Assess and recommend to the Medical Executive Committee and the CEO a sufficient number of qualified and competent persons to provide care, treatment, and service. - (p) Ascertain the qualifications and competence of department or service personnel who are not licensed independent practitioners and who provide patient care, treatment, and services. - (q) The provisions of this Article relating to qualifications, nomination, election and term of office do not apply to the initial department chairmen.